 - There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances.
-Immunisation rates were comparable to other practices in the locality for all standard childhood immunisations. - Data showed 84% of women eligible for a cervical screening test had received one in the previous five years compared to the national average of 81%. - Appointments were available outside of school hours and staff told us same day appointments were offered to children.
+Immunisation rates were relatively high compared to CCG/national averages for all standard childhood immunisations. - Data showed 82% of patients diagnosed with asthma had received an asthma review in the previous 12 months compared to the national average of 75%. - Data showed 91% of women eligible for a cervical screening test had received one in the previous five years compared to the national average of 81%.

-• We noted positive examples of joint working with midwives and health visitors.
+- Appointments were available outside of school hours and staff told us same day appointments were offered to children. - We observed positive examples of joint working with midwives and health visitors.